hyeok719/CPFA/docs/source/how_to_use.rst

 ERA5 Download Guide
 ~~~~~~~~~~~~~~~~~~~

-1. Visit the Copernicus Climate Data Store (CDS).
+1. Visit the Copernicus Climate Data Store (CDS)
 2. Sign up and log in.
 3. Navigate to:
 input_surface.npy → ERA5 monthly averaged data on single levels from 1940 to present
 input_upper.npy → ERA5 monthly averaged data on pressure levels from 1940 to present

 4. Use the following settings:
 **input_surface.npy**
   - **Product type**: Monthly averaged reanalysis by hour of day
   - **Variables** (in this order):